-Reviewing Beacon's Model for Secure Development, Deployment and Operations
+Reviewing Beacon's Model for Secure Development, Deployment, and Operations info@beacon.io beacon.io Security Summary

-Beacon's security model 3

-Security objectives 3
+Beacon's Security Model 1

-Regulatory and compliance requirements 4
+Security Objectives Regulatory and Compliance Requirements 2

-Secure software development 4

-Security architecture 5
+Secure Software Development Security Architecture 3

-Cloud infrastructure and operations 5
+Cloud Infrastructure and Operations 5

-Cloud provider 6
+Cloud Providers 6

 Beacon Platform 7

-Customer instances 8
+Client Instances 8

-Beacon's security model
+Beacon's Security Model

-Protecting the information and intellectual property of our customers is an essential part of Beacon's products and services.
+Protecting the information and intellectual property of our clients is an essential part of Beacon's products and services.
 As a developer of cloud-native tools and applications, Beacon has invested in leading security measures at every point of the platform's development, deployment, and operations.
 Security in the cloud has some key differences from security in data center or on-premise operating models.

-Beacon's security model has two distinct elements that span product planning through customer operations, and work together to deliver the highest levels of protection:
+Beacon's security model has two distinct elements that span product planning through client operations, and work together to deliver the highest levels of protection:

-- Secure software development lifecycle process, based on DevSecOps methodologies - Shared responsibility model for cloud infrastructure and operations with secure installation and complete isolation of each customer's operating instances
+- Secure software development lifecycle process, based on DevSecOps methodologies - Shared responsibility model for cloud infrastructure and operations with secure installation and isolation of each customer's operating instances described in this paper